guriii3108/100-days-of-webdev/Day-94/README.md

-# Day 94 – Code Structure Revision + Cleanup (Preparing for Capstone)
+# Day 94 – Code Structure Revision + Cleanup

 ## Overview
 Today’s focus: revisited the entire project’s file structure, cleaned up folders, optimized naming conventions, removed unused code, and made the backend and frontend more organized.
 This step is important before starting the capstone.